Introduction to Henry Ford Museum

 The exhibits here include:

-- With Liberty and Justice For all: This iconic exhibit features incredible artifacts such as Abraham Lincoln’s assassination chair, the presidential limo in which Kennedy was killed, and the bus on which Rosa Parks refused to give up her seat
+- With Liberty and Justice For All: This iconic exhibit showcases incredible artifacts, including Abraham Lincoln’s assassination chair, the presidential limo in which Kennedy was killed, and the bus Rosa Parks refused to give up her seat.

-- Driving America: Some of the oldest American cars are displayed here, including the 1865 Roper and a hybrid 2002 Prius.
+- Driving America: Some of the oldest American cars, including the 1865 Roper and a hybrid 2002 Prius, are displayed here.

 - Railroads: Railroads displays the history of railways in the US.
 Some of the iconic displays here include the Allegheny Locomotive and Fairlane Railcar.